Questions? Call for Help Now

 Feeling ashamed of something that happened to you or something you did is completely natural.
 Although the emotion is something most people try to actively avoid feeling, the reality is it forms part of any fulfilled life, despite the discomfort felt while experiencing it.
 However, for people with substance use disorders, shame is often a more constant, lingering emotion related to their actions, their words, or even just their personalities.

-The Relationship Between Shame and Addiction
+The Relationship Between Shame in Addiction

 One of the first things to understand before delving into the topic of shame and addiction is that there is a significant difference between shame and guilt.
 Guilt is typically related to something we did and is a natural emotion that lets us know when we’ve done something wrong according to ourselves.
 Shame is a feeling related to us as individuals.
 It makes us feel inadequate, useless, and without reason.